wavefrontHQ/docs/pages/doc/alerts_faq.md

 ### Use Aggregation to Alert on Points from Different Time Series

-Yes, you can [aggregate points from multiple time series](query_language_aggregate_functions.html) with or without interpolation depending on your use case.
+You can [aggregate points from multiple time series](query_language_aggregate_functions.html) with or without interpolation depending on your use case.
 In Tanzu Observability, interpolation is the process of generating a made-up data value for one or more time series where they don't exist, and can only occur between two truly reported values within a series.

 If metrics report at the same time, it might be better to use raw aggregate functions and not interpolating aggregate functions.
 With standard aggregation functions, interpolation will occur.

+## What If a Metric Doesn't Report Values for a Long Time?

+* If your alert monitors an *exception* metric, often the alert doesn’t see any data during its trigger window and enters the NO DATA state.
+For example, suppose your alert condition query is `ts(bad.exception)`, where the `bad.exception` metric reports a value of `1` when an exception occurs and reports no data when there's no exception happening.

+  In such cases, you can use one of the following approaches:
+  * Consider the NO DATA state to be normal and take action only when the alert triggers to FIRING, which means the alert sees the presence of reported error data.

+    {% include note.html content="Tanzu Observability considers a metric *obsolete* after it hasn’t reported any values for 4 weeks, and obsolete metrics *are not* included in alert evaluations by default.
+To handle alerting on very infrequently reported errors series, on the **Advanced** tab of the **Data** settings of the alert, select the **Include Obsolete Metrics** check box." %}
+  * Use the [default() missing data function](ts_default.html) to insert a default value depending on how you want to handle the situation where data isn’t being reported.
+  * Use the counter metric rather than the gauge metric, if applicable, so that the metric is cumulative and does not become obsolete.
+For example, use the `bad.exception.count` metric rather than the `bad.exception` metric.

+* If your alert monitors *heartbeat* metrics, you should treat the NO DATA state as an *erroneous* state.
+Consider [configuring an alert to fire when a time series stops reporting](alerts_missing_data.html).

+## Learn More